swipely/comms/README.md

 ## forEveryResponse
-the responder registered with `forEveryResponse` will be called every time a request has completed, wether or not all of them have.
+the responder registered with `forEveryResponse` will be called every time a request has completed, whether or not all of them have.

-## transmit
-Execute all transmissions

 # Build